aakash14goplani/HashnodeBlogs/clkskeqrt000k09mge57j3zrr.md

 Finally, we were able to localize our application using *typesafe-i18n*.
 You can find the code in the [GitHub repo](https://github.com/aakash14goplani/sveltekit-with-typesafe18n) and [link](https://sveltekit-with-typesafei18n.vercel.app/) to the live demo.

-This was the third article of [four-part series](https://blog.aakashgoplani.in/series/i18n-in-sveltekit) to demonstrate i18n in SvelteKit.
-In the next and final article, I'll be explaining i18n in SvelteKit with *inlang-sdk*.
+This was the final article of [three-part series](https://blog.aakashgoplani.in/series/i18n-in-sveltekit) to demonstrate i18n in SvelteKit.
+In the next article, I'll be comparing three libraries: svelte-i18n, sveltekit-i18n and typesafe-i18n.

 ## References